header-langage

 Original Author: Roan, Crypto Analyst

-While establishing @insidersdotbot, I had in-depth discussions with many high-frequency market making teams and arbitrage teams, and the biggest need among them was how to implement arbitrage strategies.
+During the establishment of @insidersdotbot, I had in-depth discussions with many high-frequency market making teams and arbitrage teams, among which the biggest need was how to implement arbitrage strategies.

 Our users, friends, and partners are all exploring the complex and multi-dimensional trading route of Polymarket arbitrage.
-If you are an active Twitter user, then I believe you have also come across tweets like "I made money on the prediction market through XX arbitrage strategy".
+If you are an active Twitter user, then I believe you have also come across tweets like "I earned money from the prediction market through XX arbitrage strategy."

-If you want to understand how arbitrage tools on Polymarket make money, this article is the most comprehensive interpretation I have seen so far.
+If you want to understand how arbitrage tools on Polymarket earn money, this article is the most comprehensive interpretation I have seen so far.

-Since the original English text is overly technical and requires further research, I have restructured and supplemented it to help everyone grasp all the key points in one article without the need to pause and look up information.
+Since the original English text is too technical in many parts and requires further research, I have refactored and supplemented it for everyone, making it easy for you to understand all the key points in just this one article without the need to stop and look up information.

 You see a market on Polymarket: